Fuchsia has magnificent flowers that are simply beautiful all summer long.

 It bears magnificent flowers shaped like tiny bells which are noticed for their original shape and the brightness of their colors.

 To stimulate this magnificent blooming, regularly add organic liquid fertilizer designed for geraniums or flowering plants.

 Fuchsia on social media

-Create or join a topic on our garden nature forum, too.
+Also nice: create or join a topic on our garden and nature forum, too.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

 Dreamy fuchsia (also on social media) by Igor Shubin under Pixabay license

 Budding fuchsia by Franz W. under Pixabay license